bartszulc-qa/blog/_posts/2014-09-27-behaviour-driven-development-prelogue.md

 Assuming you're member of a SCRUM team, you may want to discuss features and define scenarios during Backlog Refinement and/or Sprint Planning meeting.
 Just seat with your colleagues, representing different interest groups, development, testing, and business (so called Three Amigos), and discuss what exactly needs to be implemented as part of the iteration.
 The idea is to focus on intention not implementation.
 In summary, grab an User Story, check related feature, implemented or extended by the Story, agree on Acceptance Criteria, and come up with examples for the Criteria as BDD Scenarios while refining the Criteria.

-Three Amigos is the main difference between BDD and TDD.
-While in TDD you can easily implement good unit. talking only with yourself, you really can't do that with features.
-You simply don't have enough knowledge, not so technical as domain.
+Three Amigos meetings are the main difference between BDD and TDD.
+While in TDD you can easily implement good unit. talking only to yourself, you really can't do that with features.
+You simply don't have enough knowledge, not so technical as domain, and you're lacking the vision.

-You may argue in TDD you have peer review, either by pair programming or code review, but still, you are having a conversation with members of the same group, development.
+You may argue in TDD you have peer review, either pair programming or code review, but still, you are having a conversation with members of the same group, development.
 You need more than that to implement proper feature not only developers will use.

 ### The outcome